C191068/Ali_khatami_Solidity14/README.md

 Now, without constant keyword , 2451 * 47000000000 = 115,197,000,000,000 wei = 0.000115197 Ether =  $0.21<br>
 with constant keyword, 351 * 47000000000 = 16,497,000,000,000 wei = 0.000016497 Ether = $0.0300<br>

+The term "immutable" refers to something that cannot be changed or modified